lerzegov/elm-syntax-fork/README.md

 Make and test your changes locally
 Commit and push to GitHub

-Create a new version tag following semantic versioning (e.g., 1.0.1 or 1.1.0):
+Create a new version tag following semantic versioning (e.g., 1.0.1 or 1.1.0): git tag 1.0.1 git push origin 1.0.1

-bashCopygit tag 1.0.1
-git push origin 1.0.1

 Update version in elm.json to match new tag